data2viz/data2viz-docs/tutorials/javafx-bar-chart/javafx-bar-chart.md

 In this first tutorial, we'll use data2viz to display a bar chart in a JavaFX application.

->This tutorial is data2viz version of [D3JS original version](https://bost.ocks.org/mike/bar/).
+>This tutorial is data2viz version of [D3JS Let’s Make a Bar Chart](https://bost.ocks.org/mike/bar/).

 This tutorial will help you understand how to: